 The landscapes of June in Mendoza

-In June, the golden leaves of autumn are falling from the trees, creating an incredible sight.
-The trees in General San Martín Park and other city landscapes are already covered with many golden leaves on the ground.
+In June, the golden autumn leaves are falling from the trees, creating an incredible view.
+The trees in General San MartÃn Park and other city landscapes are already covered with golden leaves on the ground.

-Extra Tip: festivals and events to enjoy in Mendoza in June
+Extra Tip: Festivals and events to enjoy in Mendoza in June